dwd31415/GameSharing/README.md

 How to use GameSharing
 =====================

+Android:

 To use Game Sharing you only have to add the class body  and the imports from AppActvity to your AppActvity.java class, after that copy the other .java files into your project and replace all your.app.id keywords with your app ID.
 Once you did that, set MainActivity to the main activity in your AndroidMainfest.xml file and add AppActvity and NoGPGAppActvity to the list of Activitys.
-Then copy the C++/GameSharing.cpp and C++/GameSharing.h file into your project and you are good to go.
+Then copy the C++/GameSharing.cpp and C++/GameSharing.h file into your project and you are ready to use GameSharing.
+For more information please take a look at the wiki.

+iOS:

+To use GameSharing on iOS copy the C++ folder into your Classes folder and add all files inside of the Objetive-C++ folder to your iOS Project.
 For more information please take a look at the wiki.

 Is my project still compatible with other operating system if I use GameSharing